 Asian shares climb on strong US earnings; BOJ stands pat

-SINGAPORE (AP) — Asian markets rose on Wednesday after big American companies reported strong earnings for the third quarter, soothing fears that rising interest rates may deter corporate investment.
+SINGAPORE (AP) — Asian markets were mostly higher on Wednesday after big American companies reported strong earnings for the third quarter, soothing fears that rising interest rates may deter corporate investment.

 WALL STREET: Earnings reports lifted major benchmarks on Tuesday, as smaller and more U.S-focused companies including basic materials makers showed strong gains.
 The S&P 500 index rallied 1.6 percent to 2,682.63, a day after closing at a five-month low.
 The Dow Jones Industrial Average was 1.8 percent higher at 24,874.64 and the Nasdaq composite advanced 1.6 percent to 7,161.65.
 The Russell 2000 index of smaller-company stocks rebounded 2 percent to 1,506.64.

 U.S. EARNINGS: Big companies including Mondelez, which makes Oreos, Cadbury chocolates and Trident gum, reported strong quarterly earnings on Tuesday.
 Mondelez's stocks rose by the most in a year, gaining 5 percent to $42.12, after it announced third-quarter profits that surpassed market expectations.
 Athletic apparel maker Under Armour also posted strong quarterly earnings.
 Even Facebook's shares inched higher in after-hours trading after it reported revenue that was slightly under projections.
-This assuaged concern over steady interest rate hikes by the Federal Reserve are raising the cost of borrowing.
+This dimmed fears over steady interest rate hikes by the Federal Reserve that raise the cost of borrowing.
 Another increase is expected later this year, with more to come in 2019.

 ANALYST'S TAKE: "U.S. fundamentals keep driving the U.S. dollar as other major economies struggle to keep up," Alfonso Esparza, senior market analyst at OANDA, said in a commentary.
 Data backing consumer confidence and spending "keep validating the Fed's decision to keep hiking rates despite the negative comments from the Trump administration," he added.